bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 </div>
 </div>

-## Including product metatadata in rate requests
+## Including product metadata in rate requests

 BigCommerce passes carrier-specific product metadata to a carrier service in a rate request via product and variant metafields.
 This product metadata can be useful if your service depends on specific fields that are not existent on BigCommerce products or variants by default.